shivamiitgoa/shivamiitgoa.github.io/iitgoa-ml/research/projects/precision-agriculture/blog.md

 Following is the matrix plot on "Rice Agriculture" in Bihar :-
 <a><img src="./Plots/All Bihar Data Plot.png" width="100%"/></a>

-After Exploratory Data Analysis, we didn't find anything intersting from the matrix plot, since we had a sporadic dataset after taking intersection of all the predictors.
+After Exploratory Data Analysis, we didn't find anything interesting from the matrix plot, since we had a sporadic dataset after taking intersection of all the predictors.

 We also looked at the "Wheat" crop in Punjab.
-But, here also, we couldn't find any interesting correlations between the predictors and reponse variables.
+But, here also, we couldn't find any interesting correlations between the predictors and response variables.
 Following is the matrix plot for Wheat crop in Punjab :-
 <a><img src="./Dataset/Wheat_Punjab/Plot_wheat/Matrix plot Punjab.png" width="100%"/></a>

 However, we could see that usually, factors such as "Year" and "Temperature" led to increment in the crop production(or yield).